As sales managers, we feel like we’re ready to deal with anything at all.

 The less apparent outcome of a team member leaving is the weight your sales team might feel in order to replace that loss.
 Furthermore, if your team member decided to leave for another job, the rest of the team could be questioning their own future within your company, too.

 Budget cuts will see morale amongst your team toppling down like dominoes.
-Apart from the obvious impacts on hiring and travel costs - training and sales collateral will be affected.
+Apart from the obvious impacts on hiring and travel costs, training and sales collateral will be affected.

 If you’ve set expectations and targets based on a well-trained team and the training budget is taken away from you, you're in trouble.

-The Voice of the Sales Force survey by Sales Performance International uncovered that measuring the value sales teams create for the customer is one of the keys to winning more deals.
+Measuring the value sales teams create for the customer is one of the keys to winning more deals.
 Once your budget gets reduced, you can no longer create helpful resources or collateral for your team to use as leverage in their sales conversations.

-Your sales team has a job of dealing with objections, pushbacks, and challenges every single day.
+Your sales team has a job of dealing with objections, pushbacks and challenges every single day.
 They have to deal with a lot of uncertain conditions and unforeseeable circumstances.
 When things go wrong, they have to deal with anxiety and responsibility of not hitting their targets—and they will need you to ease that burden for them.

 You then have to defend the sales numbers in front of the company leadership.
 When the predicted revenue isn't coming in, it's a particularly grueling task.